 Apple Music: Apple Music has over 40,000,000 songs to choose from on its service.
 It pretty much has anything you could ever imagine.
 I enjoy the selection as I never know what will strike my fancy.
 I can go from Rolling Stones Greatest Hits or just listen to Sticky Fingers.
 They don’t have everything, but if you already own it you can still stream that album (I will talk more about that later).

 Amazon Music Unlimited: Amazon Prime Music is no where close to as robust when it comes to selection, but the Amazon Music Unlimited service seems to have an equal amount of songs.
 They actually had some albums Apple didn’t have and vice versa.
 For example, Amazon has the 4CD set from Kiss called Radio Waves 1974-1988 which Apple doesn’t.
 And they have Def Leppard’s Viva!
-Hysteria and Apple Doesn’t.
+Hysteria and Apple Doesn’t (Apple now has all the Def Leppard albums).
 What I didn’t like was for some artists some of their songs are re-recordings and not the original versions.
 And a lot of the various artists albums aren’t even performed by the original artists.
 Too much of that pops out at you.

 WINNER – I am going to call this one a draw as most paid services have a pretty decent selection nowadays.
 It is the other features that matter

 The second feature I feel is the most important is if can I stream my personal collection through the service.
 I have over 20,000 songs and playlists already created and don’t want to have to recreate the wheel, so to speak.